nettalee19/Week-Project/README.md

-# Make-up Ecommerce App
+# Make-up E-commerce App

 ## What is this app all about?

 In this project I'm using the following api: http://makeup-api.herokuapp.com/api/v1/products.json.
-I'm building a make-up shopping site.
+Based on it, I'm building a make-up shopping site.

 ## Features